-Utility System Operator - The District's operator is Environmental Development Partners, LLC.
+Utility System Operator - The District's operator is Environmental Development Partners.

 Auditor - As required by the Texas Water Code, the District retains an independent auditor to audit the District's financial statements annually, which annual audit is filed with the TCEQ.
-A copy of the District's audit prepared by McCall Gibson Swedlund Barfoot PLLC for the fiscal year ended March 31, 2018, is included as "APPENDIX B" to this Official Statement.
-McCall Gibson Swedlund Barfoot PLLC has a leasehold agreement with an entity affiliated with CW SCOA West L.P. (the Developer) for the rental of commercial office space.
+A copy of the District's audit prepared by McCall Gibson Swedlund Barfoot PLLC for the fiscal year ended March 31, 2020, is included as "APPENDIX B" to this Official Statement.